Skip Ribbon Commands

 Q. Will this new program help me if I was never eligible for state aid before?

 A. Yes.
 Expanding equitable and affordable college access to a high-quality degree in New Jersey is the GSG’s driving force.
-If you are not currently receiving state financial aid, apply before September 15, 2024.
+Be sure to submit your FAFSA or NJ Alternative Financial Aid Application by the applicable State deadline: https://www.hesaa.org/Pages/stateapplicationdeadlines.aspx

 Q. Do I qualify for this program if I am a first- or second-year student?